tessel/t2-docs/GLOSSARY.md

 Command line interface: a tool which lets you interact with a program (or in the case of Tessel, with the Tessel) via text-based commands in the command line, or terminal

 ## communication protocols
-Defined ways of communicating, e.g. a map between timed toggling of digital signals and hexadecimal values
+Defined ways of communicating, e.g. a map between timed toggling of digital signals and hexadecimal values.
+Learn more in the <a href="/Tutorials/Communication_Protocols.html">Communication Protocols doc</a>.

 ## digital
 In an electrical signal, existing at discrete/binary values: on or off, zero or one.
-This can be used simply, e.g. on/off states of a switch or light, or you can toggle digital signals very quickly to encode complex messaging with [communication protocols](/Tutorials/Communication_Protocols.html).
-[Sparkfun has a good writeup on analog versus digital](https://learn.sparkfun.com/tutorials/analog-vs-digital) if you want to learn more.
+This can be used simply, e.g. on/off states of a switch or light, or you can toggle digital signals very quickly to encode complex messaging with <a href="/Tutorials/Communication_Protocols.html">communication protocols</a>. <a href="https://learn.sparkfun.com/tutorials/analog-vs-digital">Sparkfun has a good writeup on analog versus digital</a> if you want to learn more.

 ## GPIO
 General purpose input and output: electrical pins which can be configured for various purposes

 ## I2C
 A hardware communication protocol which uses two wires: SCL and SDA.
-Read more about it in the [Communication Protocols doc](/Tutorials/Communication_Protocols.html)
+Read more about it in the <a href="/Tutorials/Communication_Protocols.html">Communication Protocols doc</a>.

 ## interrupt
 An electrical signal which tells the processor that something needs immediate attention